George Woodcock: Orwell

 Woodcock first came to know George Orwell after they had a public disagreement in the pages of the Partisan Review.
 In his "London Letter" published in the March–April 1942 issue of the review, Orwell had written that in the context of a war against fascism, pacifism was "objectively pro-fascist".
 As the founder and editor of Now, an "anti-war paper" which Orwell had mentioned in his article as an example of publications that published contributions by both pacifists and fascists, Woodcock took exception to this.
 Woodcock stated that "the review had abandoned its position as an independent forum", and was now "the cultural review of the British Anarchist movement".
 Despite this difference, the two became good friends and kept up a correspondence until Orwell's death, and Now would publish Orwell's article "How the Poor Die" in its November 6, 1946 issue.

 Woodcock and Orwell would both also be active members of the Freedom Defence Committee.

 Woodcock later wrote The Crystal Spirit (1966), a critical study of Orwell and his work which won a Governor General's Award.
 The title is taken from the last line of the poem written by Orwell in memory of the Italian militiaman he met in Barcelona in December 1936 during the Spanish Civil War, a meeting Orwell describes in the opening lines to Homage to Catalonia (1938).

 Recognition

 Woodcock was honoured with several awards, including a Fellowship of the Royal Society of Canada in 1968, the UBC Medal for Popular Biography in 1973 and 1976, and the Molson Prize in 1973.
 In 1970, he received an honorary doctorate from Sir George Williams University, which later became Concordia University.
-However, he only accepted awards given by his peers, refusing several awards given by the Canadian state, including the Order of Canada.
-The one exception was the award of the Freedom of the City of Vancouver, which he accepted in 1994.
+He only accepted awards from his peers, refusing several offered by the state, including the Order of Canada.
+He made one exception in 1994, receiving the Freedom of the City of Vancouver.

-He is the subject of a biography, The Gentle Anarchist: A Life of George Woodcock (1998) by George Fetherling, and a documentary George Woodcock: Anarchist of Cherry Street by Tom Shandel and Alan Twigg.
+A biography, The Gentle Anarchist: A Life of George Woodcock, was released in 1998 by George Fetherling, and a documentary, George Woodcock: Anarchist of Cherry Street, by Tom Shandel and Alan Twigg.